 Internationally acclaimed artist and urban planner Theaster Gates, whose rise to prominence began with his use of art and culture to revive underserved neighborhoods in his hometown of Chicago, has been named the 2018 recipient of the ULI J.C.
 Nichols Prize for Visionaries in Urban Development.
-Gates was awarded the prize by ULI Governing Trustee and 2018 Nichols Prize Jury Chairman Michael Spies during the opening general session of the 2018 ULI Fall Meeting.
+Gates was awarded the prize by Michael Spies, ULI governing trustee and 2018 Nichols Prize jury chairman, during the opening general session of the 2018 ULI Fall Meeting.

 The Nichols Prize honors the legacy of Kansas City, Missouri, developer J.C.
 Nichols, a founding ULI member considered to be one of America’s most creative entrepreneurs in land use during the first half of the 20th century.
 Gates is the 19th recipient of the prize, which recognizes a person, or a person representing an institution, whose work demonstrates a commitment to the creation of thriving, sustainable communities.

-In addition to jury chairman Spies, other 2018 Nichols Prize jury members were ULI Trustee Jodie W. McLean, chief executive officer of EDENS, Washington, D.C.; ULI Trustee A. Eugene Kohn, founder and chairman, KPF, New York City; Ellen Dunham-Jones, professor, School of Architecture, Georgia Institute of Technology, Atlanta; and Mark Johnson, president of Civitas, Denver.
+In addition to chairman Spies, other 2018 Nichols Prize jury members were Jodie W. McLean, ULI trustee and chief executive officer of EDENS, Washington, D.C.; A. Eugene Kohn, ULI trustee, and founder and chairman of KPF, New York City; Ellen Dunham-Jones, professor, School of Architecture, Georgia Institute of Technology, Atlanta; and Mark Johnson, president of Civitas, Denver.

 — Jon Talty (@jontalty) October 9, 2018